ZipRecruiter/prometheus-operator/README.md

 $ gozr gta
 ```

-If all of the above succeeds...
+If all of the above succeeds, remove the added `replace` in the step above, then:

 ```
 $ cd $ZRPO